ojplg/legup/README.md

   * Allow configuartion of grading options: absolute grades versus grading on a curve
 * Add legislator tracking for veto session, etc (Louisa must define)
 * Load things other than "Third Reading" Vote PDFs: Committee votes
-* Break up new report card creation from bill editing.
-Being able to edit the session makes no sense.

 # Better Option